-Article No. Article Requirement Assessment Compliance Category The GOSP Model separates the role of standard bearer / Program owner (Governance and Oversight) from the role of execution (Perform).
-By separating Program and process owner from performer, the GOSP Model allows management of Programs and processes across organizational boundaries.
-Functional Areas represent the main groupings of Program Suites (Programs and processes identified as BP-PROG-XX.XX in the BPMS Document Hierarchy).
+Article No. Clause Requirement Assessment Compliance Category Functional Areas represent the main groupings of Program Suites (Programs and processes identified as BP-PROG-XX.XX in the BPMS Document Hierarchy).
 Functional Areas can cross station, business unit or site boundaries (Figure 1), and may remain constant despite changes in organizational structure.
 Line management always retains accountability for nuclear safety.
 Process based management allows for integration, standardization, elimination of duplication, and efficient management of resources.
 The GOSP Model is proven to improve business results for organizations that value standardization across fleets.
 Other utilities have also adopted the GOSP Model, with some differences in implementation.
 Bruce Power implements GOSP using a collaborative approach for CFAM/SFAM interaction."
 CFAMs and SFAMs obtain, from both on-site and off-site organizations, including contractors, the technical and administrative services and the use of facilities necessary to perform the operating functions.
+BP-PROG-05.01 Supply Chain ensures that activities related

+Article No. Clause Requirement Assessment Compliance Category

-BP-PROG-05.01 Supply Chain ensures that activities related to the specification, purchase, receipt, storage, issuance and return of items, equipment and services are adequately planned, implemented and controlled.
-Elements of the program include: Procurement of Items and Services.
+to the specification, purchase, receipt, storage, issuance and return of items, equipment and services are adequately planned, implemented and controlled.
+Elements of the program include:

+Procurement of Items and Services.

 Contract Management.

 Warehouse Operations.

+Quality Oversight.

-Quality Oversight. (e) Review activities, which include monitoring and assessing the performance of the operating functions and supporting functions on a regular basis.
-The purpose (e) Review activities, which include monitoring and assessing the performance of the operating functions and supporting functions on a regular basis.
+(e) Review activities, which include monitoring and assessing the performance of the operating functions and supporting functions on a regular basis.
 The purpose of monitoring is to verify compliance with the objectives for safe operation of the plant, to reveal deviations, deficiencies and equipment failures, and to provide information for the purpose of taking timely corrective actions and making improvements.
-Reviewing functions shall also include review of the overall safety performance of the organization to assess the effectiveness of management
+Reviewing functions shall also include review of the overall safety performance of the organization to assess the effectiveness of management for safety and to identify opportunities for improvement.
+In addition, a safety review of the plant shall be performed periodically, including design aspects, to ensure that the plant is operated in conformity with the approved design and safety analysis report, and to identify possible safety improvements.

+BP-MSM-1, Management System Manual, Sec 5.5 states:

+"5.5 Assessments